bitcoin-sv/bsv-components-library/doc/README.md

 </configuration>
 ````

-## Examples:
+# Streaming:

-### Simple connection:
+##Simple connection:

-The following example is just ane xample of how the connection is performed.
+The following example is just an example of how the connection is performed.
 We get a reference to the "P2P"
 service from the *P2PBuilder* (specifying an identifier that is mostly used for logging), and then we start it.
 The service wil run in a different Thread, so all the Streaming services will be working in the background while
 our app performs other actions.
 In the example below though, the service will automaticallu stop after starting.